krishns18/FRONTEND_PROJECTS/README.md

+## Frontend Projects
-### A repository containing the projects built using React.
+A repository containing the frontend projects built using React.

 #### 1. Markdown Previewer
 * A markdown previewer app built using React.